Welcome to the Tree Monkey Project!

 How we do it

-We will provide forest-dwelling communities with the training and equipment they need to harvest fruits, herbs and wood from the forest and canopy effectively and sustainably.
+We provide forest-dwelling communities with the training and equipment they need to harvest fruits, herbs and wood from the forest and canopy effectively and sustainably.

 Professional tree workers in the U.S. enjoy a level of safety and skill required here.
 In poor countries, tree climbing is not considered a skill and people risk their lives, literally for the fruits of their labor, and often to provide us in the Western world with our teas, medicines and fruit that we easily purchase and consume in our daily lives.